 Earlier this year I presented a workshop in Canberra at the 13th Social Media for Gov Summit.
 The workshop was titled A Social Media Tool Kit for Genuine Connection in the Public Sector.

-People often forget when they are writing on a public forum that the people reading and receiving these comments are often not the policy makers themselves; although we all contribute to policy on some level, but rather the social media managers, trained in marketing and not necessarily in counselling or detachment as mentioned above.
-These are life skills to which everyone has to a differing degree, hence the main focus of the workshop was to look at how the participants were feeling supported, or not, and to discuss some practical tools that would benefit all in their role.
+People don't often consider when they are writing on a public forum that those receiving their complaints are often not the policy makers themselves; but rather the middle men, or in this case the social media managers, trained in marketing and not necessarily with a degree in counselling on the side.
+One could say we all need these life skills, the kind that teach us to observe and respond to life without absorbing the hurts and frustrations of others and this was the main focus of the workshop...to create a space for the participants to discuss some of the practical tools that would support them in their role.

-It was a packed workshop with the majority of attendees displaying clear dedication and purpose for their role.
-There was already quite a strong grasp of the need to be very objective and so the focus of discussion was mostly on deepening ones understanding to bring it all together whilst not taking on or absorbing the pressure that the room collectively expressed was there.
+It was a packed workshop with the majority of attendees displaying clear dedication and purpose in their work.
+There was already quite a strong grasp of the need to be very observant and hence objective and so the focus of the discussion geared towards deepening our understanding and clarity around challenging situations to then know how to respond.

-We also discussed what 'genuine' connection actually is, what it looks like in its outplay and the fact that as sentient beings, we all know the difference between a connection that is genuine, or one that doesn't really cut the mustard, even when we are not face to face with that person.
+The group also discussed what 'genuine' connection actually is, what it looks like in its outplay and the fact that we all know the difference between a connection that is genuine, or one that doesn't really cut the mustard, regardless of whether we are face to face or behind a screen.

-My take home from the workshop was that no matter what role we fill, it is our responsibility to observe life around us to the best of our ability and with that observation comes the ability to understand and respond, rather then react to life and people.
-This is so important, not just for those in the public sector but for us all going forward.
+The take home from the workshop was that no matter what role we fill, it is our responsibility to observe what is happening around us to the best of our ability and with that to look for the deeper insight and understanding, as opposed to simply reacting and taking things on.